 - 2019 December: The publication of a book concerning school refusing students, by Valteri (ed.
 Iines.email@example.com).

-- 2019 October: A two day conference about school non-attendance.
+- 2019 November 26: A conference about school non-attendance in Jyväskylä

 - 2019 April: Valteri Centre for Learning and Consulting and the Finnish National Board of Education are organizing a national congress on school support titled ‘Does School Belong to Everybody?’